Goofs from Marshall

 Showing all 6 items

 - At the end of the movie, Marshall drops some coins into a pay phone in Mississippi to call Friedman in Connecticut to find out the verdict in the case.
-He would've had to call Central, who would've called a hub, which would have established a trunk line to New York City, and so on.
+He would've had to call the operator, who would've called a hub, which would have established a trunk line to New York City, and so on.
 Making that long-distance call could take all day.